Checks meaning, not just syntax

-• CLI: scriptable linting for local workflows.
+• CLI: scriptable semantic checks for local workflows.

 VS Code extension

-Get instant feedback as you type, with inline diagnostics and a consistent view in the Problems panel.
+Catch structure and accessible-name issues while markup is still easy to change, with inline diagnostics and a consistent view in the Problems panel.

 • Inline squiggles and quick fixes for common issues.